ahmed-mohamed01/nix-config/readme.md

 This is the NixOS config using Nix flakes and Home-manager

 ### 1a.
-Install Nix package manager on Linux:
+Install Nix package manager:
+On Linux:
 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```
-Install Nix package manager on WSL2:
+WSL2:
 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

 ### 1b.
 Install NixOS

+On bare-metal, use the ISO and your favourite tool to create a bootable USB.
 #### On WSL2
 ```bash
 # https://github.com/nix-community/NixOS-WSL